mediacloud/backend/INSTALL.markdown

 If this script runs successfully, skip to the [Post Install](#post-install) section at the end of this file.

-**Note:** default Media Cloud installation is insecure as PostgreSQL users and databases get created with default hardcoded credentials.
-Make sure to not expose your Media Cloud instance to the public, firewall it accordingly, or change PostgreSQL credentials in `mediawords.yml` and remove default users before proceeding to making Media Cloud public.

 ## Post Install